-Hong Kong campus holdouts seek great escapes
+Besieged Hong Kong campus protesters seek escape routes

 Late in the evening, another small group tried to run for it through the main gate.
 Most, if not all, ended up running back into the campus as police shouted at them and flashed their torches rather than firing.

+Police said nearly 800 people had left the campus peacefully by 11 p.m.
+(1500 GMT) and would be investigated, including nearly 300 under the age of 18.
+About 20 volunteer medics had also left.

-Police have made about 1,100 arrests in the past 24 hours on charges including rioting and possession of offensive weapons, they said.
+About 1,100 people had been arrested in the past 24 hours on charges including rioting and possession of offensive weapons, police added.
 The total since citywide protests began in June is more than 5,000.

 Hong Kong leader Carrie Lam said she hoped the stand-off could be resolved and she had told police to handle it humanely.